• FAQ's – Archival Storage Boxes

 5. Label and Organize for Long-Term Access

-• Embossed Labeling Areas for consistent placement of adhesive labels or Label Holders
+• Use the embossed labeling areas for consistent placement of adhesive labels or Label Holders

 • Group documents by year, subject, or category using archival dividers or folders to minimize handling over time.

 Q: I need a sturdy box for storing collectibles — what do you recommend?
-Recommended: Use Archival Methods Object Storage Kits
+For 3-dimensional objects we recommend Archival Methods Object Storage Kits

-• The Object Storage Kits are designed specifically for storing collectibles, family heirlooms and small objects safely.
+• The Object Storage Kits are designed specifically for safely storing collectibles, family heirlooms, and small objects within 9 or 16 compartments.
 Object Storage Kit

 • The boxes have metal-reinforced edges, making them durable and stackable — helpful if you plan to store multiple boxes long-term.